opendistro/for-elasticsearch-docs/docs/security-access-control/default-action-groups.md

 INDICES_ALL | Grants all permissions on the index.
 Equates to `indices:*`.
 GET | Grants permissions to use `get` and `mget` actions only.
 READ | Grants read permissions such as search, get field mappings, `get`, and `mget`.
-WRITE | Grants permissions to create and update documents within existing indices.
+WRITE | Grants permissions to create and update documents within *existing indices*.
+To create new indices, see `CREATE_INDEX`.
 DELETE | Grants permissions to delete documents.
 CRUD | Combines the READ, WRITE and DELETE action groups.
 SEARCH | Grants permissions to search documents.
 Includes SUGGEST.